-Our major success has been in raising public awareness due to big support by all media over the years.
+Our major success has been what we’ve fought for in raising public awareness due to big support by all media over the years.
 Ongoing publicity continues to expose error-prone hospitals and their foul-ups.
 What costs money is not safety but bad safety management.
 Hospitals are in their own emergency department and don’t know it.

 Hospitals, freewheeling, ungoverned and reckless, are in a self-inflicted crisis suffering severe doses of unaccountability.
 The trusting public gets “Russian roulette” health care systems as a result.

 Understanding stunned loved ones of patients who died but should have lived and patients who survived near misses.
 For two decades we’ve read your letters, listened, and made the effort to meet you at public forums.
 We know how furious you are and what is needed because we’ve been there and share your outrage.

 We all must pay our parking fines, but health care providers walk away from deadly neglect because health-o-crats are in denial there are any problems in health systems they oversee.